RelationalAI CLI

 rai get-oauth-client client-id

-This is how to delete the OAuth client identified by the string client-id
+You can delete an OAuth client identified by the string client-id

 rai delete-oauth-client client-id